jmoletteire/Kickstarter-Analysis/README.md

 # An Analysis of Kickstarter Campaigns
   Using Excel to visualize Kickstarter campaign outcomes based on a number of criteria.
-Goal to become more familiar with both basic Excel techniques and more advanced   tools.

 ## Analysis and Challenges
 ### Overview